serverless-components/express/README.md

 ```

+This tells Serverless Express to serve the new (potentially risky) code to 50% of the API requests, and the old (stable) code to the other 50% of requests.

 Run `serverless deploy`.
-After deplyoment is complete, 50% of your requests will be randomly handled by the new experimental code.
+After deployment is complete, 50% of your requests will be randomly handled by the new experimental code.

 You can slowly increment the percentage over time, just continue to re-deploy it.

+If things aren't working, revert your code to the old code, remove the `traffic` configuration option, and deploy.

-When you want to serve all traffic with the new code, simply remove `traffic` from `inputs` and re-deploy.
+If things are working, keep the new code, remove the `traffic` configuration option, and deploy.

-If you want to undo these changes, make sure your old code is in your `src` `input`, remove `traffic` from `inputs` and re-deploy.